 male: 10 mm

-Under loose bark, frequently in a silken brood chamber (like that of miturgid species) if female
+Under loose bark, frequently in a silken brood chamber (like that of a miturgid species) if female

 Uncertain; may cause mild illness in humans

-This is considered to be the most common clubiona species in Australia.
-Useful identifying features of this spider are the large
+This is considered to be the most common Clubiona species in Australia.
+Useful identifying features of this genus are the large

 chelicerae (forwards-pointing in males) and the fact that the chelicerae and

 carapace are dark at the front but the latter becomes progressively lighter towards the rear.

 The abdomen typically has a pattern of dark dorsal chevron-like markings.

 Spider(s) with a very similar appearance: Gippsicola robusta.